sebapersson/petab_sciml/docs/src/format.md

 When a neural network sets a **constant model parameter value or initial value**, its input variable (as specified in the mapping table) is treated as a standard PEtab variable.
 If that input variable is not defined in the parameter table, it should be assigned using the `setValue` operator type in the hybridization table if the assignment applies to all conditions; otherwise, it should be assigned in the condition table as explained [here](@ref hybrid_cond_tables).

 When a neural network sets **a model derivative or alters the ODE RHS**, the input is considered to be an algebraic target.
 Therefore, the input variable should be assigned using the `setAssignment` operator.
-For example, if neural network input `net1_input1` is given by specie `X`, a valid condition table is:
+For example, if neural network input `net1_input1` is given by species `X`, a valid condition table is:

 | **operationType** | **targetId** | **targetValue** |
 |------------------|-------------|---------------|